Understanding the Turkish Business Visa Landscape

 The Turkey-UAE Economic Corridor

-Bilateral trade between Turkey and the UAE reached $19.4 billion in 2024, representing 28% growth from 2023.
+Bilateral trade between Turkey and the UAE reached $19 billion in 2025, with both governments targeting $40 billion in coming years.
+The Comprehensive Economic Partnership Agreement is accelerating procedures to increase trade volume and investments between the two countries.
 Both governments are actively encouraging business partnerships through:

 - Simplified business visa processing for established companies